Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 In alphabetical order:
 * Evan Cater (U) - AI research and entrepreneurship.
 Coauthor on our LAK 2020 paper.
-* Eric Choi (U) - Full Stack Development and Research
+* Eric Choi (U) - Full Stack Development and Research.
-* Alberta Devor (U) - (briefly) Research
+* Alberta Devor (U) - (briefly) Research.
 * Kevin Du (U) - Machine Learning applications in adaptive assessment.
 * Madeline Griswold (U) - AI research, NLP, and mathematics.
 Presented a poster at the Brown CS Student Research Symposium.
 * Fumi Honda (M) - AI Research.
 Coauthor on accepted RLDM 2019 poster "Exploration under State Abstraction via Efficient Sampling and Action Reuse".
-* Mingxuan Li (M) - AI research in reinforcement learning and planning under some state abstractions.
-Theory of Reinforcement Learning.
+* Mingxuan Li (M) -Theory of Reinforcement Learning and research in planning under some state abstractions.
+* Steven Li (H) - Game Design and Software Engineering.
+Created a custom game engine in Python and novel level-design formats.
 * Zhiyin Lin (H) * - Research in uncertainty modeling for Machine Learning models and medical decision-making.
 Coauthor on a AAAI workshop paper.
+* Alvin Miao (H) * - Machine Learning.
+Working on a project involving brain-computer interfaces.
 * Naveen Srinivasan (M) - Theory of Reinforcement Learning.
 Worked on a project involving planning with access to a state partition and local options.
+* Yiming Song (H) * - Applied Machine Learning.
+Advising on a project involving instrument segmentation from a mixed audio recording.
+* Ryan Wong (H) - Applied Machine Learning.
+Combined a variety of techniques to predict needed repairs for bike sharing in New York.
+Culminated in a submission to a student research competition.
+* Jack Xie (H) - Supervised Learning on Images.
+Built a model for visually detecting sign language.
 * Zora Zhang (H) - Research into explainable machine learning models.

 # Education